by Adriana Michelle:

 Banning together with students, teachers, families, and victims of violence at sundown, we partook in host of festivities including a unifying music set by Selina Carrera; powerful speeches by activists such as Randi Picarelli, CSUN Gender Studies Professor; spoken word performances by CSUN’s Slam Poetry Club members; artsy poster making, and T-shirt creations with the Clothesline Project.

-It’s time for men to wake up and stop acting like hungry, barbaric dogs.
-These looks of entitlement and objectification are what I am calling for a stop to as they are precursors towards the idea of possessing women and handling her at one’s will.
-NoBullying.com states –
+My thoughts?
+It’s time for men to wake up and stop acting like hungry, barbaric dogs!
+These looks of entitlement and objectification are what I am calling for a stop to as they are precursors of assault.

 Once the objectification is successful and a man views a woman as nothing more than property, it opens the door to abuse.
 If men view women as beings without feelings, as dehumanized and defenseless entities, the leap to physical violence is not so great.
 The woman ceases to have any sense of autonomy or self-determination; she is merely a tool for the man’s purposes.
 He sees her as interchangeable with his other possessions, and there are no boundaries to his use of the objects he owns.
 He begins to view her as someone whose feelings do not need to be taken into account.
 If his needs are not met, there is confrontation, then violence.

-Women are human beings with feelings, emotions, thoughts, ideas, and personalities that get stripped from us every day when we are reduced just an object for men to delight.
-It’s not right.
+Women are human beings with feelings, emotions, thoughts, ideas, and personalities that get stripped from us every day when we are reduced and treated as objects.
+It’s not right!

 - 1 in 3 women experience violence from their partners in their lifetimes.